 I eat primarily organic foods in their original state, unaltered by processing factories that fill them with artificial preservatives, hormones, antibiotics, modified feed, broths, and artificial flavoring to give them taste they don’t have.
 Who do you think is healthier?
 I get more protein from eating plant-based foods than people who eat animals.
 Animal eaters have been duped by the animal agriculture industry into believing that eating animals is healthy and necessary to survive.
 It’s not.
-I’ve been eating plant-based food for many years and I’m very healthy.
 Consider reading The Food Revolution by John Robbins.
-It’s a good place to start if you want to educate yourself based on objective facts rather than propaganda.
+It’s a good place to start if you want to learn the truth about the food you eat.

 The American Dietetic Association (ADA), the world’s largest organization of food and nutrition professionals, issued a summary of a vegetarian diet.
 Unlike studies published and funded by companies hiding behind the meat industry, such as the so-called Center for Consumer Freedom (CFC), the ADA is a non-profit enterprise consisting of professional dietitians, researchers, and educators that has sought to maintain the health of American citizens for generations.

 Here are a few of their findings on vegetarian lifestyles: